 DelaWorld 101 is the University's New Student Orientation.
-During Summer DelaWorld, students accomplish academic tasks that must be completed to ensure a smooth first semester, and return in the fall for programs that ease the actual transition into the University environment.
-DelaWorld information is mailed to all new students.
+During the summer, students accomplish academic tasks that must be completed to ensure a smooth first semester, and return in the fall for programs that ease the actual transition into the University environment.
+DelaWorld information is mailed to all new students in early June.
 SUMMER.
-During the months of June/July (for the fall semester) all new students are expected to spend one full day on campus, participating in the DelaWorld 101 activities (Special orientation activities are planned for parents, too) Student activities typically include a meeting with an academic advisor, registration for first-semester classes, and opportunities to meet new and current students.

-After completing these activities, students receive their fall class schedule and official University of Delaware identification card, the UD#1 card
+During late June/July (for the fall semester) all new students are expected to spend one full day on campus, participating in the DelaWorld 101 activities.
+(Special orientation activities are planned for parents, too.)
+Student activities typically include a meeting with an academic advisor, registration for first-semester classes, and opportunities to meet new and current students.
+After completing these activities, students receive their official University of Delaware identification card, the UD#1 card.

-Fall.
+FALL.
 To help students feel welcome and clarify their role in the University community, Fall DelaWorld takes place just prior to the fall semester.
 These activities, including informal meetings, group discussions, workshops, and social activities, give students a chance to meet faculty, staff, and other classmates.
 Students also are encouraged to explore academic and co-curricular opportunities.